Battle of Cotton Plant: Down the White River

 On May 27, Curtis ordered the cavalry of Osterhaus and Carr to raid Confederate-held territory south of the Little Red River.
 Under cover of this operation, Union foraging parties collected more supplies.
 However, on June 4 the Federals fell back to Batesville.
 Curtis warned Halleck that the logistical situation was so dire that he might have to retreat to Missouri.
-The Siege of Corinth successfully ended on May 30, so Halleck responded by sending a expedition under Graham N. Fitch of the army and James Shirk of the navy up the White River.
+The Siege of Corinth successfully ended on May 30, so Halleck responded by sending an expedition under Graham N. Fitch of the army and James Shirk of the navy up the White River.
 Aside from several regiments of infantry, the transports carried 100,000 bushels of grain and 2,500 bales of hay for Curtis's army.
 In the Battle of Saint Charles on June 17, the expedition suffered a setback when a Confederate round shot pierced the steam drum of the USS Mound City killing half its crew and injuring most of the survivors.
 Nevertheless, the expedition pushed upriver and reached Clarendon where it was halted by low water.
 When Curtis found that the expedition had stalled he decided to move down the White River toward Clarendon.
 In order to make this move, the Union commander had to cut his supply line to Rolla and order his soldiers live off the countryside.
 The Army of the Southwest left Batesville at the end of June.
 As Curtis's army moved, they foraged, pillaged, and destroyed property to the amount of $1.5 million.
 Abetted by the soldiers, African-American slaves fled from their plantations and over 3,000 joined the army on its march while others headed for Missouri.

 On 24 June 1862, Hindman received information that Curtis's army was moving south down the east bank of the White River.
 He sent the Colonel Sweet's 15th Texas Cavalry Regiment on a raid across the White River above Batesville.
 Hindman claimed that 200 Union soldiers were taken prisoner and some supply wagons were captured before Colonel Cadwallader C. Washburn's Federal cavalry brigade drove off the Texans.
 Hindman ordered General Rust to cross to the east bank of the White at Des Arc and move upstream to a blocking position behind the Cache River.
 Concentrating at Cotton Plant, Rust's force was increased to a strength of 5,000 troops.
 Rust was ordered to block the roads, burn bridges, and destroy all food supplies, but this instruction was not carried out.
 Hindman himself remained at DeVall's Bluff with about 2,000 soldiers to oppose the Union river expedition.
 He also armed the steamer Tom Sugg with an 8-inch Columbiad to guard the White River.
 Hindman intended to leave 500 men to hold Devall's Bluff and march with the rest to reinforce Rust, but by then it was too late.
 Curtis advanced over the Cache.